elixir-europe/biovalidator/README.md

 }
 ```

-Read more about our additional settings in the [Advanced settings](#advanced-settings-when-using-as-a-server) section.
+Read more about our additional server settings in the [Advanced settings](#advanced-settings-when-using-as-a-server) section.

-## Using Biovalidator as a CLI (Command Line Interface)
+## Using biovalidator as a CLI (Command Line Interface)

-There is a `validator-cli.js` script provided in the repository's root folder for the user if they would like to execute the validation from the command line without setting up a running server.
+There is a `validator-cli.js` script provided in the repository's root folder for the user if they would like to validate from the command line without setting up a running server.

-Just simply type `node ./validator-cli.js --help` to get the usage of this script:
+Simply type `node ./validator-cli.js --help` to get the usage of this script:

 ```
 node ./validator-cli.js --help